14 Things You Probably Never Knew About Grocery Store Produce

 Your produce isn’t washed before it hits shelves

 If you think your apples, avocados, or apricots were washed and rinsed before they were packaged and shipped out of the orchards, you might be in for a surprise, Mathews says.
 “One thing that would surprise a lot of people is that there is not a lot of checks and balances for certain foods before they arrive,” he says.
 “Some literally come straight from the field to the grocery store floor.
 For example, there isn’t any sort of cleaning, sanitation, or processing of most berries before they hit a grocery case.”
+Also, make sure to avoid these cooking mistakes that could ruin your food.

 The freshest produce is often hidden